-Additionally, other countries have legislated to enhance protection of personal data and privacy.
-In the United States, the California Consumer Privacy Act ("CCPA") provides data privacy rights for consumers and privacy related operational requirements for companies.
-California voters also passed the California Privacy Rights Act ("CPRA") into law on November 3, 2020, which will not take substantial effect until January 1, 2023.
-The CPRA will significantly modify the CCPA, including adding new privacy rights and increasing regulation on online advertising.
-Additionally, the CCPA, eventually the CPRA, and other legal and regulatory changes are making it easier for certain individuals to opt-out of having their personal data processed and disclosed to third parties through various opt-out mechanisms, which could result in an increase to our operational costs to ensure compliance with such legal and regulatory changes.
-Additional US States are introducing comprehensive privacy laws including Virginia which enacted the Virginia Consumer Data Protection Act ("VCDPA") on March 2, 2021, becoming the second state to enact comprehensive legislation regarding data privacy (behind California) which becomes effective on January 1, 2023.
-Following California and Virginia, Colorado enacted a comprehensive privacy law with the passage of the Colorado Privacy Act ("CoPA") on July 8, 2021 which becomes effective on July 1, 2023.
-In Latin America, Brazil's Lei Geral de Proteção de Dados (LGPD), Latin America's first major data protection law, came into force in September 2020 although the penalties provided by the law did not become enforceable until August 2021.
+Additionally, the United States has various privacy laws and its fragmented regulations increase the burden of compliance.
+In California, the California Consumer Privacy Act ("CCPA") provides data privacy rights for consumers and privacy related operational requirements for companies.
+California voters also passed the California Privacy Rights Act ("CPA") into law on November 3, 2020, which became effective on January 1, 2023.
+The CPRA, amongst other things, added new privacy rights and increased regulation on online advertising.
+Additionally, the CCPA and CPRA, and other legal and regulatory changes are making it easier for certain individuals to opt-out of having their personal data processed and disclosed to third parties through various opt-out mechanisms, which could result in an increase to our operational costs to ensure compliance with such legal and regulatory changes.
+The CCPA has prompted additional U.S. states to adopt privacy laws, including laws in Virginia, Colorado, Utah, and Connecticut that became effective in 2023, Texas, Montana, Oregon, and Florida that will become effective in 2024, Delaware, Iowa, New Jersey, and Tennessee that will become effective in 2025, and Indiana that will become effective in 2026.
+Broad federal privacy legislation has also been proposed.

+Other jurisdictions have also enacted and strengthened data protection laws, which have increased the cost of complying with them for businesses.
+In Latin America, Brazil's Lei Geral de Proteção de Dados (LGPD), one of the most impactful data protection laws in Latin America, came into force in August 2020 although the penalties provided by the law did not become enforceable until August 2021.
 The LGPD is largely aligned to the GDPR.
-In China, Personal Information Protection Law of the People's Republic of China ("PIPL") was officially adopted by the National People's Congress Standing Committee and took effect on 01 November 2021.
-The PIPL has parallels with the GDPR given that is has extra-territorial effect, applying to data processing activities in China
+In China, Personal Information Protection Law of the People's Republic of China ("PIPL") took effect on November 1, 2021.
+The PIPL has parallels with the GDPR given that is has extra-territorial effect, applying to data processing activities in China and outside of China in certain circumstances.
+In Australia, the Privacy Legislation Amendment (Enforcement and Other Measures) Bill 2022 was passed on November 28, 2022 and entered into force on December 13, 2022.
+This law enhances the sanctions and the maximum penalty is the greater of: (i) \$50 million AUD; (ii) three (3) times the value of the benefit derived by the company from the breach; or (iii) 30% of the company's adjusted turnover (if the value of the benefit cannot be derived).

-Our actual or alleged failure to comply with applicable laws and regulations, relating to the protection of personal data, could result in enforcement actions, significant penalties imposed by a regulator or data subject or other legal action against us or our customers or suppliers, which could result in negative publicity, increased operating costs, and financial penalties which could have a material adverse effect on our business and results of operations.
+Our actual or alleged failure to comply with applicable laws and regulations, relating to the processing and protection of personal data, could result in enforcement actions, significant penalties imposed by a regulator or data subject or other legal action against us or our customers or suppliers, which could result in negative publicity, increased operating costs, and damages, financial penalties and other liabilities, all of which could have a material adverse effect on our business and results of operations.